mateusmoutinho/pythonjs/README.md

 # pythonjs
-a python to js transpiler
+a python to js transpiler that wil be created by a 100 percent bostrapping system